-Blackboard Collaborate is a web-conferencing tool built specifically for live, multimedia, many-to many collaboration using:
+The platform for the conference sessions is Blackboard Collaborate.
+Collaborate is a web-conferencing tool built specifically for live, multimedia, many-to-many collaboration using:

 Headphones / Headset and Microphone

-A headset or headphones and a microphone are required when using Blackboard Collaborate, as feedback can occur when participants use their computer speakers for audio.
+A headset or headphones and a microphone are required when using VOIP with Blackboard Collaborate, as feedback can occur when participants use their computer speakers for audio.

 If joining the Blackboard Collaborate room from a location with background noise, a headset is recommended.

 A telephone number will also be available to dial in to the session audio.
 To reveal the phone number and your unique PIN, click on the phone icon above the video window.
 Note: Please mute your computer speakers.
 Mute your phone when not speaking.

 To take full advantage of Blackboard Collaborate's features, a webcam is recommended but not required.